hvvivek/OmniIndiSimulation/README.md

 # OmniIndiSimulation
-A Java based agent-based simplified simulation of the healthcare data system
+A Java based agent-based simplified simulation of the healthcare data system<br>
-// Please find the results of a simulation over 30 months in the results folder
+// Please find the results of a simulation over 30 months in the results folder<br>
-// This model is under development and is subject to change in the future
+// This model is under development and is subject to change in the future<br>

 Stakeholders/Agents:
 1. User<br />